tonioloewald/bindinator.js/docs/events.md

 ">Use Me</button>
 ```

-Whitespace between handlers is ignored, but no whitespace is allowed in the handler itself.
+Whitespace between handlers is ignored, but no whitespace is allowed in the handler
+itself.

 ## Event Propagation (Surprise!)

-In general, one of the central principles of `b8r`'s design is _the principle of least surprise_.
+In general, one of the central principles of `b8r`'s design is
-The goal is that any reasonably experienced web developer should be able to look at `b8r` code
+_the principle of least surprise_.
+The goal is that any reasonably experienced web
-and grok what's going on.
+developer should be able to look at `b8r` code and grok what's going on.

-`b8r` handles events in a slightly surprising way, violating this principle.
+`b8r` handles events in a slightly surprising way, arguably violating this principle.

 - all events "bubble"
 - handling an event stops it
 - return `true` from an event handler to allow it to continue bubbling

-In JavaScript different events have different "bubbling" behavior.
+Normally different events have different "bubbling" behavior.
 Some events are received by
 an element but not its ancestors.
 Others are received only by the document.

 In `b8r` all events 'bubble' unless you tell them not to.
-Also all events stop (and preventDefault)
+Also all events stop
-when handled unless the event handler returns an explicit `true`.
+(and `preventDefault`) when handled unless the event handler returns an explicit `true`.

 I hope you find this tradeoff to be worthwhile.
-It is borrowed from the way events behaved in
+It is borrowed from the way events
-*HyperCard* which I continue to regard as the most productive and robust development environment I have ever used.
+behaved in *HyperCard* which I continue to regard as the most productive and robust
+development environment I have ever used.

 Also see [b8r.events.js](#source=source/b8r.anyEvent.js).

 ## Keyboard Events

 `b8r` provides some very convenient shorthand for dealing with keyboard events.
-You can specialize
+You can
-a keyboard event (e.g. `keyup`) by adding specific keys in parentheses:
+specialize a keyboard event (e.g. `keyup`) by adding specific keys in parentheses:

 ```
 <input data-event="keydown(Enter):path.to.enter_key_handler">